unlock-protocol/docs/docs/core-protocol/public-lock/minting-keys.md

 Let's start by noting that this flow uses the function [`purchase`](/core-protocol/smart-contracts-api/PublicLock#purchase) from the lock even if the keys are free.
 The best way to describe this flow is that it is _self-served_, which means that anyone can call this function to mint an NFT, whether these keys are free or paid.

 :::info
-Note: To disable purchases completely, the best approach is to set the maximum number of keys available for sale to be `0`.
+To disable purchases completely, the best approach is to set the maximum number of keys available for sale to be `0`.
 :::

 The `purchase` function can be used to purchase multiple keys at once, and the function takes arguments which are all `arrays` in order to accommodate this.
 Each of these arrays needs to be of the same size.